 - Don’t Overpack – You only need a handful of shirts and pants.
 You are in the African bush, and there is no need for multiple wardrobe changes.
-However, it goes without saying to always pack ample underwear and socks.
+However, always to pack ample underwear and socks.

 - Relax – Keep it simple at five-star lodges in Africa.
 Things are still casual.

-- Sunglasses – A good pair of sunglasses will save your eyes from staring at landscapes all day.
+- Sunglasses – Good sunglasses will save your eyes from staring at landscapes all day.